-After a few test rounds of making vegan pâté, I served the final test to my friends at book club.
+After a few test rounds of making this vegan pâté recipe I served the final test to my friends at book club.
 It was met with a lot of satisfactory groans, rapid bread slicing, and recipe demands.
-Even though I told them the recipe would be released in only a few days, they persisted with questions asking if the dish was easy to make (silly question friends, don't you know that I'm the fuss-free vegan by now?) and why exactly it tasted so very good.
+Even though I told them the recipe would be released in only a few days, they persisted with questions asking if the dish was easy to make (it is) and why exactly it tasted so very good.
 Don't you just love the magical powers of plants?

 Sometimes simplicity is best.
 This is only a 9 ingredient recipe, it's super easy to whip up, and it can be made ahead of time, making it the perfect appetizer for a party this holiday season.
 I will be bringing this with me to my family events this December as I know it's a total crowd-pleaser.